 If the Provider determines that a Participant's drug or alcohol misuse or dependency is an Acceptable Reason or a Valid Reason, the Provider must identify and source an available and appropriate treatment program and must encourage the Participant to participate in that program.
 Participation in treatment services to address drug or alcohol misuse or dependency may reduce other Mutual Obligation Requirements.
-See Mutual Obligation Requirements.
-See Mutual Obligation Requirements.
+See Mutual Obligation Requirements for more information on setting Mutual Obligation Requirements.